AnasIbrahim/image_agnostic_segmentation/README.md

-# Image class-agnostic segmentation (Python code and ROS driver)
+# Unseen object segmentation (Python code and ROS driver)
-This repository contains a pipeline that can segment and compute suction grasps of any non-seen objects using our category-agnostic CNN.
+This repository contains a pipeline that can segment and compute suction grasps for unseen objects using our category-agnostic CNN.

 ![robot grasping](images/grasping.gif)